maryam-mohebbi/Depth-Aware-Object-Detection/README.md

 ## Introduction

-This project, undertaken as part of the "Learning from Images" course in the Master of Data Science program at Berliner Hochschule für Technik (BHT), leverages the capabilities of pre-trained models to achieve depth-aware object detection.
+This project, undertaken as part of the "Learning from Images" course in the Master of Data Science program at Berliner Hochschule für Technik ([BHT](https://www.bht-berlin.de/)), leverages the capabilities of pre-trained models to achieve depth-aware object detection.
 Addressing the challenge of limited datasets that cover both depth and segmentation, and restricted computational resources, we utilize pre-trained models that have been extensively trained on large, diverse datasets.
 This approach enables the application of these robust models for depth estimation, object detection, and segmentation to enhance the performance of our depth-aware object detection system.

+Before diving into the details of our project, please ensure you set up the project environment as detailed [here](#setting-up-the-project-environment).
+This includes installing dependencies and configuring your system to align with the project requirements.

 ## Models Used